-Sorèl is the Director of Adelaide Gender Counselling & Consulting.
+Sorèl is the Director of, and psychotherapist at One Life To Live.
 She has worked in the social services sector for much of her life as a counsellor, psychologist, Accredited social worker, researcher and consultant.

 Sorèl has spent over twenty years in the social well-being sector.
-After ten years as an Anglican parish priest, she finished her studies in psychology and became a community mental health practitioner with a large NGO.
-Sorèl then began her internship as a psychologist during which time she came out as transgender, changed professions and completed a Masters in Social Work.
+After she finished her studies in psychology and Sorel became a community mental health practitioner with a large NGO.
+Following this, Sorèl then began an internship as a psychologist during which time she came out as transgender, changed professions and completed a Masters in Social Work.

-Sorèl currently works at Adelaide Gender Counselling & Consulting, a private practice she founded, as an Accredited Social Worker.
-Sorèl is currently applying for candidature in a PhD examining ageing transgender Australians, family diversity and social well-being.
+Sorèl currently works at One Life To Live, a private practice she founded, as an Accredited Social Worker.
+Sorèl is a Ph.D candidate research transgender people and their family diversity.

 Sorèl operates out of values-based practice framework which is client-driven, strengths and solutions focused, narrative grounded, where growth is the goal.
 This framework is explained further here.

 The practice is based at its clinic in Carrington Street, Adelaide.

 In addition to clinical work, Sorèl is engaged in professional consultancy, policy development, education and training.
 For further information, you can read more here.

 - Graduate Diploma of Psychology

 - Masters of Social Work